creamxiao/snake_robot/README.md

 ```
     ./snake_config_search_precal 22c
 ```
 for Figure 22c.
 This repository incluces setups for Figure 21a, Figure 22a-22h.
+All setup information is stored in folder`<snake_robot-dir>/exptfiles`.
 ## OpenCV quick installation: ##
 On Ubuntu, you can run: